-Pool Heater Options: Gas/Propane vs Heat Pump vs Solar Which is Best?
+Best Pool Heater Option: Gas/Propane vs. Heat Pump vs. Solar

 There are three main types of pool heaters:

-Solar Pool Heaters are very efficient in southern climates year-round and extends swim time in northern climates.
-By using the sun's energy the existing pool pump will circulate the water through the heater which will be typically located on the rooftop or on a frame constructed in the yard.
-The downs Solar heating requires a system equal to 50%-100% of the pool's surface.
-While solar energy may be free, the pool pump must be running for the solar heater to properly operate which can increase your electric bill.
+Solar pool heaters are very efficient in southern climates year-round and extends swim time in northern climates.
+Using the sun's energy, the existing pool pump circulates the water through the heater, which is typically located on the rooftop or on a frame constructed in the yard.
+The downside: solar heating requires a system equal to 50%-100% of the pool's surface.
+While solar energy may be free, the pool pump must be running for the solar heater to properly operate, which can increase your electric bill.

-Electric Heat Pump amazingly, the electric heat pump is actually a form of solar energy.
+Electric heat pumps are, amazingly, actually a form of solar energy.
 How is that possible?
-Well the sun warms the air and that heat is pulled from the air.
-This warm air is pulled in, enhanced, and transferred into the water, requiring temperatures of approximately 55°F (12°C) or higher to function properly.
+Well, the sun warms the air and that heat is pulled from the air.
+This warm air is pulled in, enhanced, and transferred into the water.
+This heater requires temperatures of approximately 55°F (12°C) or higher to function properly.

-Gas Pool Heaters use either propane or natural gas.
-Operating independently of outdoor temperature conditions, gas pool heaters burn the fuel within a combustion chamber all while your pool water runs through copper coils to then return to the pool warm.
+Gas pool heaters use either propane or natural gas.
+Operating independently of outdoor temperature conditions, gas pool heaters burn the fuel within a combustion chamber.
+Your pool water runs through copper coils and returns to the pool warm.

-While solar pumps may be "free" you still have to leave the pump running in order for it to function boosting you electric bill by $300 to $950 a year.
+While solar pumps may be "free," you still have to leave the pump running in order for it to function.
+This boosts your electric bill by $300 to $950 a year.
 Gas heaters can range $300-$500 per month depending on the fuel you choose.
-Electric Heat Pumps are highly efficient costing owners on average $50-100 per month.
+Electric heat pumps are highly efficient, costing owners on average $50-100 per month.
 We find that about 19 of 20 of our customers who install heaters choose heat pumps simply because of their dependability and low operating cost.
-You can even check out this nifty savings calculator created by AquaComfort here.
+You can even check out this nifty savings calculator created by AquaComfort.

-Electric Heat Pumps can extend the average pool use by 2-3 months depending on location/climate.
-Going back to how a heat pump works will determine how long it will extend pool use per year according to location.
-Outside temperatures need to be around 55+ degrees so in an area such as Texas or Louisiana the heat pump will efficiently keep temperatures regulated almost the entire year.
-In areas such as Virginia the heat pump can extend pool use averagely about two months.
-And in areas such as Ohio pool heaters are NOT optional heating is required to keep the water temperatures comfortable.
+In an area such as Texas or Louisiana, the heat pump will efficiently regulate temperatures almost the entire year.
+In areas such as Virginia, the heat pump can extend pool use about two months.
+In areas such as Ohio, pool heaters are NOT optional.
+Heating is required to keep the water temperatures comfortable.

-So if you're interested in heating your pool or just considereing options for your future pool here are the three options and why electric heat pumps are a known favorite amung a majority of our customers, plus who doesn't enjoy saving a little cash?
+We hope this is useful if you're interested in heating your pool or just considering options for your future pool.
+These are the three options and why electric heat pumps are a known favorite among a majority of our customers.
+Plus, who doesn't enjoy saving a little cash?
 For more information on the pool heater types (and other pool accessories), read through our "Fiberglass Pool Options and Accessories" article.